Tips for Selecting an Agent or Realtor

 Treat this first meeting like a job interview.
-The agent is applying for the job to sell you home.
+The agent is applying for the job to sell your home.

-Expect a agent to do there homework BEFORE they arrive for the first contact.
-They should have already obtained a great deal of information on your home before they arrived. i.e. - taxes, age, square footage, schools etc. This is one of my personal pet-peeves.
+Expect an agent to do their homework BEFORE they arrive for the first contact.
+They should have already obtained a great deal of information on your home before they arrived. i.e. - taxes, age, square footage, schools, etc. This is one of my personal pet peeves.
 One of the first agents I met wasted my valuable time while clicking away on his portable scheduler to get information.
 BORING!

 Don't be shy!
 Ask questions!
 If you don't like something say it!

-Discuss marketing options in newspapers, magazine advertising, Internet postings, yard signs, open houses (at least once a month), agent tours, brochures, take one boxes, targeted mailings, etc.
+Discuss marketing options in newspapers, magazine advertising, Internet postings, yard signs, open houses (at least once a month), agent tours, brochures, take one box, targeted mailings, etc.

-However when it does come time for setting an asking price, a good agent won't just pull a number out of thin air.
-They'll have hard data, and they'll take the time to show you exactly how they arrived at the market value for your home.
+However, when it does come time for setting an asking price, a good agent won't just pull a number out of thin air.
+They'll have hard data, and they'll take the time to show you exactly how they arrived at the market value of your home.

 Do not be fooled by listing with an agent that has the highest list prices.
 Some agents may highball you on a list price just to get the listing.
 This could cost you time and money in delays.

-Listing with the agent who use flattery like "You're home is so pretty, it'll sell in no time.", may not always be the right agent for the job.
+Listing with the agent who uses flattery like "Your home is so pretty, it'll sell in no time.", may not always be the right agent for the job.
 Remember to keep your ego and emotions as far out of the way as possible.